acquinlan/graph/pages/1000Conversations.md

 ####

-#### [Greymatter](https://web.archive.org/web/20010124065100/http://noahgrey.com/greysoft/) is an open source blogging software package, originally created by Noah Grey in November 2000.
+#### [Greymatter](https://web.archive.org/web/20010124065100/http://noahgrey.com/greysoft/) is an open source blogging software package, originally created by Noah Grey in October 2000.
 ##### The same month, Noah wrote a poem "You Go Where The Words Are".

 #####